-Typically, the PTA program receives more qualified applicants than we have space available.
-Due to accreditation standards, space, clinical availability and faculty limitations, the PTA program only admits 36 students.
-Based on current statistics (see "Program Statistics" link on the PTA program website for exact numbers), that means that two-thirds or more of those who apply will not be admitted.
-It is very common for applicants to apply to multiple health division programs, and most of the PTA general education/prerequisite classes will apply to other programs.
-We also encourage applicants who wish to re-apply to PTA at a later date to retake and improve general education/prerequisite class grades, retake the ACT to improve the score and increase observation hours prior to re-applying.
+It is not unusual for the PTA program to receive more qualified applicants than we have space available.
+Due to accreditation standards, space, clinical availability and limited faculty numbers, the PTA program only admits 36 students.
+If a student does not make the cut for program admission, it is very common for applicants to apply to multiple health division programs, as most of the PTA general education courses will apply to other programs.
+We also encourage applicants who wish to re-apply to PTA at a later date to retake and improve general education course grades, retake the ACT to improve the score and increase observation hours prior to re-applying.